 The product shape is also important to the positioning of the product.

-An example of this can be seen with Absolut Vodka and their bottle shape.
+An example of this can be seen with Absolut Vodka and its bottle shape.

-They wanted to promise an entirely new experience in their positioning strategy, and their bottle design was one component to their positioning strategy.
+They wanted to promise an entirely new experience in their positioning strategy, and their bottle design was one component of their positioning strategy.

 For those who see the bottle now without the logo, they would instantly recognize it’s Absolut.